B171406/python/README.md

 ->Check if the result of the modulo operation is equal to 7.

-->If the result is indeed 7, add the current element to the 'ans' list.
+-If the result is indeed 7, add the current element to the 'ans' list.

 This process will compile a list of numbers from the original input list that end with the digit 7.